-How to Walk a Cat on A Leash
+29 Jan How to Walk a Cat on a Leash

-But it’s not only canines who enjoy being walked outdoors by their humans.
-In fact, some cats love it.
-Even more important than that, chances are good that you should walk your cat on a leash.
-Why?
-Well, if your cat is an indoor cat, walking her on a leash will give her many benefits that she will not enjoy otherwise…
+Keep in mind it’s not only canines who enjoy this pursuit.
+In fact, some cats love it and get excited by the prospect of the leash just like dogs.
+Even more importantly, walking on a leash will give kitty many benefits that she will not enjoy otherwise…

 Benefits of Walking a Cat on a Leash

 We all know taking the dog out for a daily walk is crucial for his health, his wellbeing and the sense of bonding between you and your dog.
 But what about cats?
 Do they gain anything by donning the leash

 Why, yes.
 Here’s a list of awesome benefits that taking your cat on outdoor leash excursions will have for your kitty…